ika12345/Blockchain-Insurance/README.md

-# **PrivInsure**
+# **Blockchain Insurance**

-**PrivInsure** is a privacy-preserving application that leverages Multi-Party Computation (MPC) to allow individuals to determine their eligibility for insurance policies without revealing their personal health data or the insurer's policy requirements.
-Using cutting-edge cryptographic techniques, **PrivInsure** ensures that both parties can securely compute the eligibility criteria while maintaining full confidentiality.
+**Blockchin Insurnce** is a privacy-preserving application that leverages Multi-Party Computation (MPC) to allow individuals to determine their eligibility for insurance policies without revealing their personal health data or the insurer's policy requirements.
+Using cutting-edge cryptographic techniques, **Block Chain Insurance** ensures that both parties can securely compute the eligibility criteria while maintaining full confidentiality.

 ---